 For the period 2013-2020, developed countries have the option of signing up to a Second Commitment Period (CP2) under the Kyoto Protocol or taking their pledges under the Convention Track.
 The Government has decided that New Zealand will take its next commitment under the Convention Framework, aligning its climate change efforts with developed and developing countries which collectively are responsible for 85% of global emissions.
 This includes the United States, Japan, China, India, Canada, Brazil, Russia and many other major economies.

 New Zealand remains a member of the Kyoto Protocol with all other obligations remaining, including meeting our first commitment period target.
-We will apply the broad Kyoto Framework of rules for the period 2013-2020 and set a formal target once final rules are confirmed internationally.
+We also intend to apply the Kyoto framework of rules to our unconditional responsibility target of 5 per cent below 1990 emissions by 2020.

 In December 2007, The United Nations Climate Change Conference in Bali culminated in the adoption of the Bali Road Map, which set the direction for securing a post-2012 agreement in Copenhagen in December 2009.